d-krupke/cpsat-primer/README.md

-# Using and Understanding ortools' CP-SAT: A Primer and Cheat Sheet
+# Using and Understanding OR-Tools' CP-SAT: A Primer and Cheat Sheet

 _By [Dominik Krupke](https://krupke.cc), TU Braunschweig_